jpeterwang7/jpeterwang7/README.md

     + Excel

 ## A Bit About Me
-- 📸 I'm a photographer
+- 📸 I take photos and videos
 - 🌳 I love nature and hiking (Lassen Volcanic Park on top)
-- ⛄️ I love watching Anime (Demon Slayer!)
+- ⛄️ I watch Anime (Demon Slayer!)
-- 🛏️ I love telling stories.
+- 🛏️ I tell stories.
 It began with Minecraft.
 Now, data feels the same.